 Now, of course it’s rarely that simple, but luckily this guy had an appointment that day with the nurse prescriber so his keyworker agreed to liaise with her to get his medication increased and to get his wound looked at by one of the doctors with a view to some antibiotic treatment.
 I gave him advice on a move to smoking for any remaining need before his appointment and agreed to see him along with his keyworker at his next appointment to check how it’s going.

-Sometimes the right advice to give is the hardest.
+Sometimes the right advice to give is to just stop.
 Get a good relationship with local prescribers, there are times when the only harm reduction option left is script based.
 If you get on well with the prescriber then you’re in a better position to work as an advocate.